airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.strict.md

 To compile it, type

-    gcc -o gnome-example-c  gnome-example-c.c \
+    gcc -o 0AA-01-gnome-example-c  `gnome-config --cflags --libs gnomeui` \
-                            `gnome-config --cflags --libs gnomeui`
+                                   0AA-01-gnome-example-c.c

-Run it by typing `./gnome-example-c`.
+Run it by typing `./0AA-01-gnome-example-c`.

 Finally, we have a version in Python.
-Type it in as `gnome-example.py`:
+Type it in as `0AA-01-gnome-example.py`:

     # PURPOSE:
     #     This program is meant to be an example of what